mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 #### 57:48

-**Question**: Hojo-san?
+**Question:** Hojo-san?
 I heard you say toward the beginning something like, when human beings assert themselves, that’s egoistic.
 And I was wondering if you’re saying from your experience that being passive is egoless.

-**Katagiri**: I’m not clear; would you say it again please?
+**Katagiri:** I’m not clear; would you say it again please?

-**Same person**: I thought you said that when we’re assertive, that’s egoistic, so I wondered if you’re implying that being passive is egoless.
+**Same person:** I thought you said that when we’re assertive, that’s egoistic, so I wondered if you’re implying that being passive is egoless.

-**Katagiri**: Do you think egoless is passive?
+**Katagiri:** Do you think egoless is passive?

-**Same person**: I wondered what you were thinking. *[Laughter.]*
+**Same person:** I wondered what you were thinking. *[Laughter.]*

-**Katagiri**: No, not passive. *[He chuckles.]* Egoless is passive and positive.
+**Katagiri:** No, not passive. *[He chuckles.]* Egoless is passive and positive.
 For instance, you cannot ignore ego and [egolessness]; you have both.
 It’s not real practice whether you should accept a style of ego or a style of egolessness.
 No. It’s not important, alright?
 This is secondary.
 The important point is, first, how do you see humans – [for example] Katagiri – as a whole?
 From where?
 From ego-style, or egoless-style?

 Let’s look at an example.
 For instance, if I get the flu, and then two people try to see me.
 One person, *A*, says, “I don’t want to catch the flu from you, so please, don’t give a lecture today.
 You should sleep.” *B* person says, “You’ve got the flu, so please take a rest.
 It’s not necessary to give a talk today, because you’re very tired; it’s not so good for you.
 So please take a rest.”
 And then what kind of world comes up between the two?
 Do you understand?